Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

 - The Brewers pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Brewers have a 3.98 team ERA that ranks eighth across all league pitching staffs.
+- The Brewers have a 3.97 team ERA that ranks seventh among all league pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (179 total, 1.3 per game).
+- Brewers pitchers combine to give up 180 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- The righty last appeared on Saturday against the Philadelphia Phillies, when he tossed 4 1/3 innings, allowing two earned runs while giving up three hits.
+- The lefty last appeared on Sunday against the Philadelphia Phillies, when he threw 6 1/3 innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.